Imtiaz Sheikh: England Hockey

 Imtiaz Sheikh continued his hockey career to England Masters.
-Representing England at various international tournaments, including Grand Masters World Cup and the European Championships, winning 5 European and 4 World Cups.
+Representing England at various international tournaments, including the Grand Masters World Cup and the European Championships, winning 5 European and 4 World Cups.

 In Hong Kong, at the Grand Masters World Cup, Sheikh won the World Cup Player of the Tournament, after winning 4–1 to Australia in October 2008.
 Additionally, at Real Club de Polo de Barcelona, in the World Cup 2018, Imtiaz Sheikh won the award for Leading Goal-scorer.

-Whilst managing England Masters, (O65) won World Cup and European Cups.
+Whilst managing England Masters, (O65) he won the World Cup and European Cups.
+Having won the Grand Masters World Cup title in Cape Town in August 2024, he retained the title in August 2026 in Netherlands.
+Winning the above title as a manager, he also won the World Cup as a player, in the International Masters Cup.

 Sheikh was the Chairman of the LX Club from 2012 to 2015.

 He was awarded the Presidents Award; for outstanding performance and service provided for the enhancement of Masters hockey, which was awarded by the World Grand Masters Association.

 Coaching career

 Imtiaz Sheikh is a qualified hockey coach.
 He has coached many Universities, including Oxford University, Imperial College London, King's and Alleyn, Royal Holloway, Guys' Kings and St Thomas's.

+In 2026 he has been engaged to coach University College London.

 Present

 Imtiaz Sheikh is currently the England Hockey lead and manager for the Current Men's Squad, Over 65s, for Masters England Hockey.
 He is also actively involved at playing level.

-Umpires and plays for Bromley and Beckenham Hockey Club.
+Sheikh umpires and plays for Bromley and Beckenham Hockey Club.

+He also umpires in the South East of England, in various leagues.